nolds9/deep-pull/docs/working_memory.md

 ## Developer Notes

+- The frontend rearchitecture is now complete with full game functionality integrated.
+- The modular structure supports future game additions while maintaining clean separation of concerns.
+- The game context provides a centralized state management solution that integrates XState with React Router.
+- All socket communication is properly handled with error handling and user feedback.
-- With the schema and entities fully aligned, the backend is now ready for the next phase of development, which includes updating the `GameManager` to persist game sessions.
+- The backend is ready for the next phase of development, which includes updating the `GameManager` to persist game sessions.